alvarobartt/pypackage-cookie/README.md

 **Once the cookie is completely baked, you can take it off the oven!** So on, from the `repo_name` previously created directory, you can install it using pip by typing: ``pip install .`` and modify it as you need to in order to fit your needs.

+**Now you are completely free to eat your cookie!**

+### Share your cookie

-Since it is a Python package, if it is an open source one, in order to upload it to PyPI so that every user can download and install it, you will need to:
+**If you baked a nice cookie from the provided recipe, it will be a shame if you did not share it with other people...** Since it is a Python package, in order to upload it to PyPI so that every user can download and install it, you will need to:

-- Go to your Github repo URL and access the tab called `Releases`.
+* Go to your Github repo URL and access the tab called `Releases`.
-- Then, click the button `Draft a new release` so as to create a new project release version.
+* Then, click the button `Draft a new release` so as to **create a new project release version**.
 (Note that the version number of the release should be the same as specified on the `version` attribute, which will need to be updated before drafting every new release at https://github.com/alvarobartt/pypackage-cookie/blob/master/%7B%7Bcookiecutter.repo_name%7D%7D/setup.py).
-- Once the release is created, you need to be placed on the project's directory root, where the `setup.py` file is.
+* Once the release is created, you need to be placed on the project's directory root, where the `setup.py` file is.
-- Before uploading it, you will need to create a new ZIP file from source code, which will be done using: ``python setup.py sdist``.
+* Before uploading it, you will need to create a new ZIP file from source code, which will be done using: ``python setup.py sdist``.
 The previous command will create the new ZIP file under the `dist/` directory.
-- In order to upload it to PyPI, you will need to install `twine` which is an utility for publishing Python packages using the command: ``pip install twine``
+* In order to **upload it to PyPI**, you will need to install `twine` which is an utility for publishing Python packages using the command: ``pip install twine``
-- Once installed, you need to cd into the recently generated `dist/` directory.
+* Once installed, you need to cd into the recently generated `dist/` directory.
-- Finally, you will just need to upload it to PyPI using the following command: ``twine upload /path/to/package-version.zip`` and access with your PyPI credentials.
+* Finally, you will just need to upload it to PyPI using the following command: ``twine upload /path/to/package-version.zip`` and access with your PyPI credentials.

-**Now you are completely free to eat your cookie!**
+**Thanks for sharing your cookie!**

+### Test the oven

+**A really important step when baking cookies is to test that the oven works properly so as to bake better cookies!** So on, referring to the CI tools, you will need to set them up so as to work as expected when commiting to the repository so as to ensure that your package is working as expected.

+* __Travis-CI__: sign in with Github, then grant Travis access to your public repositories, select the current repository and run the created build so as to test that everything works as expeceted.
+* __Azure Pipelines__: sign in with Github and grant access to your public repositories, just like when setting up Travis-CI, create a new organization and then a new project inside (you can name them both as you prefer) and then create a new pipeline from Github YAML where you just need to select the `azure-pipelines.yml` file which was created while baking the cookie.
+* __Github Actions__: from your Github project website, just go to the tab `Actions` and setup the workflow that is created under `.github`, where you just need to select it and run it.

+**Always make sure that the oven is clean and fully operative...**

 ## Cookie recipe created by...